-The 2017 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
+The 2018 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
 The mandated 7 year break even objective has resulted in an increase in 2018 rates.

 Click here for 2024 EI rates.